top of page

 o Saccharin: Sweet'N Low, may disrupt the gut microbiome and impact metabolism and appetite.

-A sugar alcohol is a type of carbohydrate that has a chemical structure like both sugar and alcohol, but does not contain ethanol that is found in alcoholic beverages.
+A sugar alcohol is a type of carbohydrate that has a chemical structure like both sugar and alcohol, but does not contain the ethanol that is found in alcoholic beverages.
 Sugar alcohols are used as low-calorie sweeteners because they provide sweetness with fewer calories than sugar and have a lower impact on blood sugar level (glycemic index).
-Look for the naming ending in “ol” as a clue to sugar alcohol – providing 0 - 2 calories for every gram, less than half the calories of regular sugar.
-Excesses in the polyol family can promote gas and bloating.
+Look for naming ending in “ol” as a clue to sugar alcohol – providing 0 - 2 calories for every gram, less than half the calories of regular sugar.
+Excess intakes from the polyol family can promote gas and bloating.

-o Erythritol: Swerve and Truvia.
-This has almost zero calories and does not spike blood sugar, but results of several studies have shown strong evidence of increased incidence of blood clotting.
+o Erythritol: Swerve and Truvia brnads.
+Erythritol has almost zero calories and does not spike blood sugar, but results of several studies have shown strong evidence of increased incidence of blood clotting.

 o Xylitol: Used in sugar-free chewing gums to discourage dental caries